wacuuu/workload-collocation-agent/examples/kubernetes/monitoring/prometheus/cadvisor.md

 ## How

-The description provided is based on prometheus, but the algorithm and part of requirements apply to any system.
+The description provided is based on Prometheus, but the algorithm and part of requirements apply to any system.

 ### Algorithm

-As mentioned in the beginning, the overall goal of the process is to determine if a workload is fit for 2lm node with Intel memory.
+As mentioned in the beginning, the overall goal of the process is to determine if a workload is a good fit for 2LM (Memory mode) node with Intel memory.
 In general, it answers the question:

 *Which will be saturated first on a node with Intel memory dice: memory or any other resource?*